Federer fined $3K for using obscenity in match

 Federer told reporters on Tuesday that he had sworn in "a mix of languages."

 Federer's fine is not the biggest at the Australian Open so far this year.
-That honor goes to the Frenchman, Benoit Paire, who was fined $7,500 for unsportsmanlike conduct during his first-round doubles match.
+That honor goes to Benoit Paire of France, who was fined $7,500 for unsportsmanlike conduct during his first-round doubles match.

 All fines received at the Grand Slam events go to the Grand Slam Development Fund, which encourages the development of tennis in emerging countries all over the world.